Akashay-Anand/Github-Action-CI/github-action.md

 - Notifications
 - code Analysis

+> note: migration coud be challenging if we swith somewhere else from github

 ## Workflows
 > It is an specific folder we create inside ‘.github’ directory.
 And this file contains all required instruction for events